frougon/pythondialog/README.rst

 Requirements
 ------------

-* This backport of pythondialog requires Python 2.6 or later in the 2.x series.
+* This **now unsupported** backport of pythondialog requires Python 2.6 or later in the 2.x series.
 It has been tested with Python 2.7.

 * The reference implementation supports more recent versions of the Python interpreter.
 Please visit the `pythondialog home page`_ for